elephantscale/spring-cloud-labs/04-implement-service-discovery-using-consul-and-explore-its-key-value-store/04-lab.md

 ### **Part 3: Adding Another Service**

 15. **Generate a new Spring Boot project for the `UserService`.**
-    - Repeat steps 8 and 9, but use the following configuration:
+    - Repeat steps 8 and 9, but use:
       - **Artifact Id**: `user-service`
       - **Name**: `UserService`.